 The sample principle applies when loosening the rods.
 You would loosen one rod and then move on to the opposing one, instead of the closest one to maintain a circular rim which is not bent.
 This process should not be rushed.

 These principles are not unique to drums as they are applied a wide range of instruments and circular products and taking your time with the process can actually improve the durability of the drum.

 These can have a major impact on the overall sound quality and it is considered a good practice to check from time to time either with your hand or a fine cloth.

 Since it may be one of the situations in which you get a faulty head, you may want to try and replace it with the seller before using it.

 Once you went through these steps you can proceed to install the new drum head.
 If you have an older drum, you can oil the rods before placing them back into position to ensure a smoother tuning.

 To ensure the break in is as quick as possible you can even push on the center of the drum head with your palm.
 This can ensure the materials are set and you can even use some force as you may be required to press harder to break in the drum.\

-Tune the drum
+4. Tune the drum

 However, it seems that the best pattern is to continue adjusting opposing rods which may help you achieve an even distribution and force impact.
 This is why you should only consider this technique.

 And since the sound is the only variable at this stage, you want to continue adjusting the rods until you reach your desired result.
 This will involve a better sound and a better durability.

 Of course, for new drums, you will need to set the head higher and this can only mean you’ll need to break in the drum yourself by pressing hard on the middle of the drum.

 Generally speaking, there are some other good tips or drum tuning.
 These involve maintaining snares and looking for potential issues at the bottom of the drum.

 Since you will be using the drums intensely you should consider storing some extra drum head and drum rings.
 But the basic equipment also needs to include some spare rods and at least a tuning key.

-How often to tune the drums
+5. Know how often to tune the drums

 Although there are some general guidelines on the best times to tune your drums, you should simply do it whenever required.
 So if you feel the sound is not on par with what you expect you need to tune the drums.